This post may contain affiliate links. Read my disclosure policy.

-Bacon cheeseburger dip is a hot, cheesy appetizer recipe to serve at your big game party.
-Add even more deliciousness to this game day snack and combine it with the classic seven-layer dip, only instead of Mexican ingredients, it has all of your favorite burger toppings.
-The crowd will be cheering for the food instead of their favorite team when you make this Seven-Layer Bacon Cheeseburger Dip.
+Bacon Cheeseburger Dip is a hot, cheesy appetizer recipe to serve at your big game party.
+But this version is based on the classic seven-layer dip, only instead of Mexican ingredients, it has all of your favorite burger toppings.
+The crowd will be cheering for the food instead of their favorite team when you make this Layered Cheesy Hamburger Dip.

 Disclaimer: This recipe was developed through a sponsored partnership with Cabot Creamery Co-operative.
 As always, all opinions are my own.
 Originally published on Jan 24, 2018.
 Updated on Jan 13, 2020.

 My boys were totally digging into this recipe.
 On a random Tuesday.
 For dinner.
 I was pretty much winning the Mom MVP Award that night.
 I mean, the biggest football game of the year was still a couple of weeks away.
 Yet we were devouring a hot cheesy dip for dinner?

 OK, really I was just doing everything in my power to maintain my Mom MVP status that week.
 A mini-marathon of our favorite sitcom to watch together, ice cream for dessert, a trip to the movies, homemade pizza for dinner, mommy-son date night where I actually let them order chicken fingers, several hours of video games.
 Yes, that and more all happened within the span of a few days.

 My husband was on the other side of the country for nine days.
 It was cold.
 And there was a school holiday and a snow day.
 If the fun of eating cheesy hamburger dip helps me maintain my sanity for a little while, then I’m calling an audible.
 We are going to break from our usual game plan and having cheesy appetizers for dinner.